dottxt-ai/outlines/docs/reference/samplers.md

 # 4
 ```

 You cannot ask for multiple samples with the greedy sampler since it does not clear what the result should be.
+Only the most likely token can be returned.

 ## Beam Search